|Type of Interaction:||Designing Technology is a small course with about 30 students and is held in person at WiSo.

 For a sound understanding of both social and technological aspects of various innovative technologies, students will primarily follow the design science research method, build artifacts and evaluate them, around a given theme.
 Understanding the design science paradigm and its application will enable students to develop knowledge on the management and use of information technology for managerial purposes and effectively communicate this knowledge.

-Students will also be introduced to innovation technologies in the context of artificial intelligence and augmented reality that can link and enable different types of innovation technologies across the boundaries of socio-technical systems.
-Students will adopt this knowledge in practical work on design problems, which will be related to the usage of humanoid robots for man-machine interaction.
+Students will also be introduced to innovative technologies in the context of artificial intelligence and augmented reality that can link and enable different types of innovative technologies across the boundaries of socio-technical systems.
+Students will adopt this knowledge in practical work on design problems, which will be related to the usage of robotic process automation.

-Theoretical approaches which will be covered in the course:
+Theoretical approaches will be covered in the course:

 • Design theory, systems theory, communication theories,

 The course requires analytical thinking, where students can identify and clearly articulate problems that they would like to solve and the process of solution-finding.
 While existing technical knowledge from students is welcome, it is not a prerequisite for the course.
 Students can also contribute by conducting theoretical/empirical research, along with developing IT artefacts.
 To conclude, the course offers a balance between creativity and scientific thinking, which can be of immense help to students seeking to learn either skill or both.